 Llama Llama Time to Share

-Llama Llama has books and a TV show as well.
-They’re great at helping kids learn lessons, including how to share.
+Llama Llama books teach some important skills to young children, as does their TV show.
+Llama Llama books are great at helping kids learn valuable lessons, including how to share.
 This one is about Llama Llama getting a new neighbor and needing to learn to share toys, having a difficulty deciding which ones he’s ok with sharing.

 Be Fair and Share

-This was the first sharing book we got our little guys.
-It’s a sweet story about Cubby, the lion, having a playdate with Monkey and Cubby not wanting to share his most special toys.
+This was the first sharing book we got our young children.
+It’s a lovely story about Cubby, the lion, having a playdate with Monkey and Cubby not wanting to share some of his toys, especially his favorite toy.
 Cubby’s dad helps him learn how to share and take turns.
+This is a great way to introduce the idea of having new friends over.

 This is still my favorite sharing book.